Irving Picard: Recovery of funds from Madoff scandal

 In 2008, U.S. District Judge of the Southern District of New York Lawrence McKenna appointed Picard trustee of assets seized by the court from Bernard Madoff.
 Since then, Picard has led the recovery of funds from the Madoff investment scandal.
 He and his team have been overseeing the liquidation of Bernard Madoff's firm in bankruptcy court, and have so far recovered over $13 billion — about 76 percent of approved claims — by suing those who profited from the scheme even if those individuals were unaware or uncharged.

-Kathy Bazoian Phelps, a lawyer at Diamond McCarthy, said "That kind of recovery is extraordinary and atypical", as clawbacks in such schemes range from 5 percent to 30 percent, and many victims don't get anything.
+Kathy Bazoian Phelps, a lawyer at Diamond McCarthy, said "That kind of recovery is extraordinary and atypical", as clawbacks in such schemes range from 5 percent to 30 percent, and many victims do not get anything.
 Picard has successfully pursued not only investors, but also spouses and estates of those who profited, such as the widow and estate of the deceased Stanley Chais, and the widow and estate of the deceased Jeffry Picower, with whom he reached a $7.2 billion settlement (the largest civil forfeiture payment in US history).
 His most notable case was Ruth Madoff, the wife of Bernard Madoff.
-"You don’t take this job if you're thin-skinned", Picard once said.
+"You don't take this job if you're thin-skinned", Picard once said.

+Madoff victim Maureen Ebel has described the legal efforts to recover funds from investors as distressing, noting that some victims were forced to sell their homes due to the clawbacks.
+She wrote that, although she was not personally subject to a clawback suit because she had withdrawn little money, she found the process unsettling and unfair.
+Some investors like Ebel eventually sold their claims to third-party firms known as claims traders or distressed-debt investors, who purchased the rights to future recoveries for a fraction of their value.